 - Skin sores

-The time between exposure and when symptoms develop varies widely, ranging from 21 to 100 days.
+The time between exposure to the spores and when symptoms develop varies widely, ranging from 21 to 100 days.
 The signs and symptoms of blastomycosis vary among individuals.
-About 50% of infections are asymptomatic (person does not develop any symptoms or disease) or resolve without treatment.
+About 50% of infections are asymptomatic (person does not develop any symptoms or disease) or are mild and resolve without treatment.
 Some patients develop a chronic lung infection or the disease can spread to other areas of the body (skin, bones, genitourinary system, or central nervous system).